The Best Time to Water Grass – Lawn Watering Tips in Northeast Ohio

-The best time to water your lawn is earlier in the day, when lawns are normally wet from dew.
+The best time to water your lawn is early in the day when it’s cool.
 Early morning grass watering reduces the amount of evaporation that takes place, allowing more water to reach the root zone.

 Spread the Water Uniformly Across the Lawn

-Don't water the lawn if rain is expected soon.
+Don’t forget to factor rainfall into your schedule!
+You may not need to water the lawn if rain is expected soon.
 Keep track of rainfall for the week.
-Don't apply more water to the lawn than what it needs.
+Don’t apply more water to the lawn than it needs.